iann0036/auto-capacity-reservations/README.md

 * Linux with SQL Server Enterprise

 If you do not assign the correct platform type in the tag, the wrong Capacity Reservation may be incremented in total capacity.

+## Feedback

+All feedback, issues or pull requests are welcomed to be raised in the project.
+This project is MIT licensed.